by: Tim Carter, W3ATB

-I can tell you from my persepective that just about everything went right.
+I can tell you from my perspective that just about everything went right.
 Immediately after the bomb blasts, the radio traffic intensified.
 It continued to ratchet up as new challenges were exposed.

 But each time, the race organizers and communications team rose to meet the challenge.
 On my frequency, and I imagine that used for the finish line, there was never chaos.

-I heard calm, focused and concise radio requests.
-I heard virturally no frustration.
+I heard calm, focused, and concise radio requests.
+I heard virtually no frustration.
 I didn’t hear any screaming.
 I didn’t hear any frantic requests for supplies.

 There will be a new awareness about being able to communicate when cell phones don’t work.
 I was lucky enough to be one who could communicate clearly, even with someone around the world, when tens of thousands of people couldn’t.

 I was lucky enough to be in a position to help many who needed help.
 That’s why all of us ham radio operators volunteered to be in Boston along with the thousands of other Boston Marathon volunteers.

 Believe me, we’ll be back.

 Hours after this post was published, I participated in a one-hour Skype interview with Gary Pearce, KN4AQ, the founder of HamRadioNow.TV.

 I urge you to watch this video to discover more about what happened at the Boston Marathon.
 You’ll also discover more facts about the operation.

 Screenshot of the Gary Pearce and Tim Carter Interview.
 Copyright (C) 2013 Gary Pearce